 The less cluttered your homepage looks, the less you overwhelm your customers.

 If your merchandise is well presented to your visitor, you would arouse their curiosity to know more about what you offer on your online store.

 A picture speaks louder than text!
 I don’t have to reference any survey on the importance of clean and professionally made pictures in online sales, it’s what we all love to see.

 A poor product picture will negate the beautifully crafted product description.

-We’ll doubt the description immediately we realize the picture is not clean, bold, and good to our eyes.
+We’ll doubt the description immediately after we realize the picture is not clean, bold, and good to our eyes.